Germany's Economy, Successes, and Challenges

-Germany's economy produced $3.479 trillion in 2016 as measured by gross domestic product.
-It's the world's sixth-largest economy after China, the European Union, the United States, India, and Japan.
+Germany's economy produced $4.1 trillion in 2017 as measured by gross domestic product.
+It's the world's sixth-largest economy, coming after China, the European Union, the United States, India, and Japan.
 To compare GDP between countries, you must use purchasing power parity.
+Some say that Germany has been flourishing over the past 12 years, as Chancellor Angela Merkel has led the country to robust economic growth and record low unemployment rates.

-Germany's GDP growth rate was 1.9 percent, better than the 1.5 growth rate in 2015.
-It's the same as the EU average, and better than the 1.6 percent U.S. rate.
+Germany's GDP growth rate was 2.1 percent, better than its 1.9 growth rate in 2016.
+It's the same as the EU average, and better than the 1.6-percent U.S. rate.

 Before the 2008 financial crisis, Germany's growth was usually less than 1 percent per year, for three reasons:

-- Modernization of Eastern Germany cost $70 billion per year at first.
-By 2008, it had dropped to $12 billion.
+Modernization of Eastern Germany cost $70 billion per year at first.
+By 2008, spending had dropped to $12 billion.

-- High unemployment (9.5 percent) and an aging population (20 percent age 65+).
-That means Germany depletes its Social Security fund faster than it can add via payroll taxes.
+High unemployment (9.5 percent) and an aging population (20 percent aged 65+).
+That means Germany depletes its Social Security fund faster than it can add to it via payroll taxes.

 Type of Economy